Julie Waldburg-Wurzach

 Princess Julie Furstin von Waldburg-Wurzach (27 April 1841 – 7 December 1914) was an Austrian composer who published over 60 works for voice and/or piano.
-She was born in Vienna to Count Frans and Frantiska Dubsky von Trebomyslicz.
-In 1858, she married Prince Eberhard Waldburg-Wurzach, becoming his second wife.
-They had two daughters, Marie and Elizabeth Sophie.
+She was born in Vienna to Count Frans and Františka Dubský of Třebomyslice.
+In 1858, she married Eberhard, 4th Prince of Waldburg-Zeil-Wurzach, becoming his second wife.
+They had five daughters, including Countess Marie and Countess Elizabeth Sophie of Waldburg-Zeil-Wurzach.